 The Nearly New Shop opened in 1956 as NCJW’s resale store and main source of fundraising.
 For the last 64 years, community members have been donating clothing, accessories, home furnishings and furniture to the Shop, which uses the proceeds to pay for advocacy projects run by NCJW.

-NCJW Louisville Section utilizes over 640 members to engage, advocate, and support women’s, children’s, and family’s issues regardless of religious affiliation.
+NCJW Louisville Section utilizes almost 700 members to engage, advocate, and support women’s, children’s, and family’s issues regardless of religious affiliation.

 Our Current Projects